These changes mean your horse may require extra care and attention to remain not only physically healthy, but mentally stimulated.

-Feeding - Forage
+Feeding - forage

 It can be difficult to notice small changes in your horse’s weight when you see them every day.
-By monitoring your horse’s weight fortnightly through fat scoring and weighing (either on the weighbridge or using a weight tape) you can react to weight fluctuations quickly by adjusting your management accordingly.
+By monitoring your horse’s weight fortnightly through body conditioning scoring and weighing (either on the weighbridge or using a weight tape) you can react to weight fluctuations quickly by adjusting your management accordingly.
 Get hands on and learn how to fat score your horse.

-Feeding in the Field
+Feeding in the field